Veterinary Assistant Salary

 With the demand for animal care increasing, it directly affected the veterinary industry.

-Meaning, many vets and vet facilities are looking for vet assistants to help them with administrative work.
+Meaning, that many vets and vet facilities are looking for vet assistants to help them with administrative work.

 According to the U.S. Bureau of Labor Statistics May 2020 report, vet assistants earn an average of $29,930 per year.